pcanz/grammar-parser/docs/introduction.md

   frag   = '#' [^\s]*
 `;

-const URI = grammar_parser(uri_rules);
+const uri = grit(uri_rules);

 var input = "https://host/path/file/foo.txt";

-var matched = URI.parse(input);
+var matched = uri.parse(input);

 write(matched);
 ```
 The grammar rules employ exactly the same regular expression, but split apart into named components.
 The advantage of using a grammar instead of a bare regular expression should now be clear.
 The grammar rules are simpler and easier to understand, and the parser can efficiently knit together the small regular expression components.

+In general a regular expression can match anywhere is a longer input string, but a grammar rule parse always matches the full input string.
+It's like a regular expression that starts with `^` and ends with `$`.
+A larger grammar can of course arrange for one of its rules to match anywhere in an input string.

 You can edit the examples and hit the `RUN` button to see what happens.
 For example, try adding a fragment to the input URI example.
 Or edit the grammar rules to play with them.
 If you replace the `write` with a `print` you will see the output in a different format.
+Examples 4.2 and 5.2 show the same examples expressed in a slightly different way.

 ##  Grammar Rules